 Today we’re going to talk about how to clean your cell phone from germs and other bacteria.
 The Corona Virus has been all over the news lately.
 And so it’s become vitally important for us not only washing our hands for 20 secs but also disinfecting the surfaces that we touch the most often.
 We use our phones all the time.

 Keep your phone clean during a coronavirus outbreak

 So the question is: ‘Can our phones actually be carriers for this virus’?
 Unfortunately, the answer is definitely YES Microbiologist from the University of Arizona reported that cell phone carries 10 times the amount of bacteria as the typical toilet seat.
 So, yes, we need to disinfect our phones.

 What is an oleophobic coating on the screen of your iPhone?

 An iPhone 8, or later versions, has a special coating on the front and back, to create shine and protection.
 It’s called ‘oleophobic coating.
 Oleophobic comes from the Greek word for oil which is ‘oleo’ and ‘phobic’, the Greek word for fear, and it refers to the smudge-resistant coating, protecting your iPhone against dirt.
 It’s really important to keep this oleophobic coating intact on your iPhone.
 Removing this coating will make the screen not look as bright or shiny.

 It might get more fingerprints and more smudges and if you damage this coating by using the wrong cleaning product, it’s not covered.
-Under the iPhone’s warranty, screen damage isn’t covered whether you crack it or whether you wipe off the protective coating.
+Under the iPhone’s warranty, a cracked screen isn’t covered whether you crack it or whether you wipe off the protective coating.

 Use a soft microfiber cloth to wipe off your iPhone.

 Even a paper towel can wipe off the oleophobic coating and that’s the last thing you want to do.
-So just take off the phone case, and wipe it off.
+So just remove the phone case, and wipe it off.
 But be sure to unplug your phone first.